tpm2-software/tpm2-tools/man/tpm2_duplicate.1.md

     * null - none

   * **-k**, **--input-key-file**=_FILE_:
     Specifies the filename of the symmetric key (128 bit data) to be used for the inner wrapper.
+Valid only when --inner-wrapper-alg != null

   * **-K**, **--output-key-file**=_FILE_:
     Specifies the filename to store the symmetric key (128 bit data) that was used for the inner wrapper.
+Valid only when --inner-wrapper-alg != null and --input-key-file is not specified

   * **-C**, **--parent-key**=_PARENT\_CONTEXT_:
     Specifies the context object for the parent key.
 Either a file or a handle number.